For detailed and up to date information on laminitis please visit www.thelaminitissite.org

 We call this subset Ethanol Soluble Carbohydrate (ESC) and these simple sugars are digested in the foregut and raise insulin levels.
 Too much can lead to laminitis due to raised blood insulin.
 When grass is cut and dried to make hay, the sugars will continue to metabolise and therefore decrease in concentration until the moisture levels are below 40%.
 When hay is dried quickly and is made from high sugar grasses such as Ryegrass, the ESC content may not be below 10%.
 Soaking can reduce it but due to the varying quality of hay and the range in time spent soaking this is not a reliable method to use.
 Additionally, much of the calories and vitamins can be leached out leaving a very nutritionally poor forage, not to mention heavy!
 However, when grass in baled slightly damp and wrapped in an air tight environment, bacteria naturally present in the grass will utilise the majority of WSC present (using it as an energy source during replication), producing Volatile Fatty Acids (VFA).
 It is these VFA's that gives haylage it's wonderful smell!
 Well made haylage that has undergone efficient fermentation should have an ESC content of below 10%, meaning it is a much safer option to feed to laminitics.

-We can take things one step further when analysing forage and it's suitability for laminitics by combining the ESC content with the starch figure.
+Forageplus, who carry out our forage analysis, takes things one step further when analysing forage and it's suitability for laminitics by combining the ESC content with the starch figure.
 The starch content of hay cannot be reduced by soaking and more often than not, an in depth analysis of hay is not available, so by feeding haylage with known values, you can be sure that the forage is safe.
 Please see our analysis page for the combined sugar and starch values of our haylage.
-2014 - 2015 combined ESC + starch were 5.1% for the Timothy and 7.3% for the Ryegrass.

 Below you can see 2 articles, one written by Clare MacLeod MSc RNutr the other by Dr Peter M Bedding, both of which illustrate a very in depth knowledge of Laminitis.